Thank you for considering the Columbia Executive MBA Program, consistently ranked among the leading programs in the world.

 - Sponsorship letters must be uploaded into the online application system.

-EMBA-Saturday applicants are not required to attain employer sponsorship of any kind, though it is welcome.
+EMBA-Saturday applicants are not required to obtain employer sponsorship of any kind, though it is welcome.

+A bachelor's degree or its equivalent from an accredited institution is required for admission to Columbia Business School.
 As an EMBA applicant, you are required to provide the Admissions Committee with records of your academic work.
-Applicants should scan and submit PDF versions of transcripts from each undergraduate and graduate institution from which they have received a degree.
+Applicants should upload PDF versions of transcripts from each undergraduate and graduate institution that you have attended.

 Short Answer Question